PersonTheCat/OverwriteValidator/README.md

 }
 ```

-This plugin also supports a couple of setting used for configuring the output directory and location
+This plugin also supports a couple of settings used for configuring the output directory and location
 of the common project.
 Here they are configured to their default values:

 ```gradle